Abdul-Karim* sits in front of his house in Daykundi Province, Afghanistan.

 When three-year-old Sameem developed pneumonia, his mother Yasamin became desperately worried.
 She had already lost his younger brother to illness the previous year, as she couldn't afford treatment.

 Thankfully, Yasamin was able to get help for Sameem at a mobile clinic run by DEC charity Save the Children.
-The family also received nutritious porridge to help them stay healthy.
+The family also nutritious food to help them stay healthy.

 As millions of children in Afghanistan were acutely malnourished, DEC charities provided life-saving aid, thanks to your donations.